Discover Nunavut

 Apex Trail

-Apex Trail, situated near Iqaluit, Nunavut, offers a stunning outdoor experience that combines breathtaking scenery with a taste of the Arctic wilderness.
-This 5.1 kilometer hiking trail winds its way through the rugged landscape, providing hikers with panoramic views of Frobisher Bay, the surrounding mountains, and the vast tundra.
-The trail is known for its accessibility, making it a popular choice for both locals and visitors seeking a relatively short but rewarding hike.
+Apex Trail, situated near Iqaluit, Nunavut, offers a stunning outdoor experience combining breathtaking scenery and a taste of the Arctic wilderness.
+This 5.1-kilometer hiking trail winds through the rugged landscape, providing hikers with panoramic views of Frobisher Bay, the surrounding mountains, and the vast tundra.
+The trail is known for its accessibility, making it a popular choice for locals and visitors seeking a relatively short but rewarding hike.

 Trans-Canada Trail: Sylvia Grinnell Territorial Park